Review by Frank Plowright

 Saga is extremely satisfying.
 The worlds and cast may be strange, but their emotions and reactions are very familiar, so there’s an immediate point of entry, and there’s more than enough innovation surrounding it.
 This provides an assurance that anyone liking this first volume is going to enjoy the remainder.

 Since its inception Saga has proved immensely popular, hoovering up awards and in 2014 topping the Amazon graphic novel sales for the year.
-This book and the following two volumes have been collected as Saga Deluxe Edition volume one.
+This book and the following two volumes have been collected in hardback as Saga Book One, and more fine fantasy flavoured science fiction drama follows in volume two.